ZainAsif767/OperatingSystem/readme.md

 ## Contributions

-Contributions to this simulation are welcome!
+Contributions to this simulation are welcome !
 Feel free to fork this repository, make improvements, and submit pull requests.